-As of June 25, 2019, the City had over 24,000 unionized employees, representing approximately 80% of the City's employees.
+As of December 31, 2018, the City had over 24,000 unionized employees, representing approximately 86% of the City's employees.
 Such employees were represented by the City's four municipal unions: (i) Fraternal Order of Police ("FOP") Lodge No. 5; (ii) International Association of Fire Fighters ("IAFF") Local 22; (iii) American Federation of State, County and Municipal Employees District Council 33 ("AFSCME DC 33"); and (iv) American Federation of State, County and Municipal Employees District Council 47 ("AFSCME DC 47").
 The foregoing unions are covered by bargaining agreements through June 30, 2020.
-Each such agreement contains pension reform terms, as described in more detail in Table 18 below.

-In July 2016, a collective bargaining agreement was reached with AFSCME DC 33, which provides for salary increases, lump sum payments for health care, and a one-time bonus, among other things.
+In July 2016, a collective bargaining agreement was reached with AFSCME DC 33, which provides for pension reforms coupled with salary increases, lump sum payments for health care, and a one-time bonus.
 This collective bargaining agreement was ratified on August 19, 2016.
 In November 2018, a collective bargaining reopener was concluded with AFSCME DC 33, which resulted in an agreement by the City to contribute \$28 million to AFSCME DC 33's health plan in Fiscal Years 2019 and 2020.